Casper-NS/P4-gCode-Compiler/README.md

 2: Build the project.

-3: Open up the newly built P4-GCode-Compiler.
+3: Open up the P4-GCode-Compiler folder and navigate to \bin\Debug\net5.0.

-4: Inside the built P4-GCode-Compiler is GOAT.exe, which is the compiler.
+4: Inside the folder is GOAT.exe, which is the compiler.
 This can be run from a command line.

-6: Insert or create a GOAT-code file in the same folder as GOAT.exe
+6: Insert or create a .goat or .txt file in the same folder as GOAT.exe

 7: Open up the folder containing GOAT.exe in a command line